In this article you will find the following:

 NVRAM bugs are the source of many glitches, including a USB flash drive not showing up.
 Resetting it is easy and generally harmless, although it might mean that you’ll have to reset any basic custom settings you have on your laptop.

 - Restart your computer

-- When you hear the startup sound, hold command + option + P + R
+- When you hear the startup sound, hold Command + Option + P + R

-- This causes your Mac to restart again — when you hear the startup sound for the second time, you can let go of the keys
+- This causes your Mac to restart again — when you hear the startup sound for the second time, you can let go of the keys.

 On newer Macs, there’s no need to even restart the computer — just press down the combination for 20-30 seconds and your NVRAM will be reset.

 A strange feature regarding all USB cables — sometimes it may connect and function better if you plug it in more slowly.
 This is due to a design flaw in the power-up sequence of some of the USB drives.
 The power contacts in your USB connector are designed to make contact with the USB port first.
-Plugging in slowly applies power to the USB device and it gives the device extra time to initialise.
+Plugging in slowly applies power to the USB device, and it gives the device extra time to initialize.
 This assists the proper order of events and hence mounting of your hard drive.

-10. Try a Different Drive
+10. Try a different drive

 If you’ve tried all the methods described above, isolate the problem by plugging in a different external hard drive.
 If another disk is recognised, the problem might be in the drive itself.
 Have you recently dropped it or subjected it to water damage?
 Check for any hardware issues.
 In the worst-case scenario you’ll have to replace the drive.